 Hybrid Cloud ERP in Practice

 If we consider the users first, and think about the best way for them to consume (and contribute to) ERP information, the answer will often depend on their role.
-Users who process a high volume of transactions, such as the accounting department, will likely be most efficient using a rich desktop application that allows for rapid data entry and review of large amounts of
+Users who process a high volume of transactions, such as the accounting department, will likely be most efficient using a rich desktop application that allows for rapid data entry and review of large amounts of information.

 By comparison, the sales team will likely prefer something simple that is easily accessible via a web browser.
 They may even ask for a mobile app.
 The same applies to field service users who visit customer sites – the phone in their pocket will likely win the day.
 And let’s not forget management – they may want a dashboard that provides a good overview of the business, perhaps via a web browser, a mobile app that keeps up with their travel demands, and even a live link of data from Microsoft Excel for more in-depth analysis of business performance without even logging directly into their ERP system.
 This truly is a blend of user experiences.